 (x) Foreign Exchange gains and losses

 The fair value of financial assets denominated in a foreign currency is determined in that foreign currency and translated at the exchange rate at the end of each reporting period.
-For foreign currency denominated financial assets measured at amortised cost or fair value through profit or loss the exchange differences are recognised in Statement of Profit and Loss except for those which are designated as hedge instrument in a hedging relationship.
-Further change in the carrying amount of investments in equity instruments at fair value through other comprehensive income relating to changes in foreign currency rates are recognised in other comprehensive income.
+For foreign currency denominated financial assets measured at amortized cost or fair value through profit or loss the exchange differences are recognized in Statement of Profit and Loss except for those which are designated as hedge instrument in a hedging relationship.
+Further change in the carrying amount of investments in equity instruments at fair value through other comprehensive income relating to changes in foreign currency rates are recognized in other comprehensive income.

-(xi) Classification of debt or equity
+Financial liabilities and equity instruments(xi) Classification of debt or equity

 Debt or equity instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.